-So why are the plastics that we faithfully throw into the recycling bins in our homes, stores, and street corners not actually being recycled?
 Science Nordic says that the plastic market is to blame.
-When plastics are sent to material recovery facilities, or MRFs, they must be segregated, analyzed for contamination, re-sorted into material bails, and sold to manufacturers to be reprocessed into new materials.
+When plastics are sent to material recovery facilities or MRFs, they must be segregated, analyzed for contamination, re-sorted into material bails, and sold to manufacturers to be reprocessed into new materials.
 However, many players within the material recovery sector are finding that this labor-intensive and costly process involving some of the cheapest materials in the market is simply not economically profitable.

-In fact, many plastics being produced today on a massive scale, give or take 16.5 million metric tons in a year, do not even have a market to be purchased and recycled.
-Plastics that have multiple layers of materials, also called MLPs, like toothpaste containers currently have no market to recycle them.
+In fact, many plastics being produced today on a massive scale are not currently recycled as they do not have a market to be purchased and recycled.
+Often plastics have multiple layers of materials, forming a category of plastics called MLP (multi-layer plastic).
+This includes toothpaste containers, and chip packets, and these MLPs currently have no market to recycle them.
 This is because the energy cost to separate these layers is actually higher than to reproduce a new container out of virgin materials.
 We lack the proper technology and innovations to properly recover these materials in an economically and energetically feasible way; thus, toothpaste containers make their home in our landfills, incinerators, and oceans if they are sent to a recycling facility.

 In addition, black plastics pose a lot of problems in MRFs.
 According to the BBC, many MRFs use light scanners to sort and identify plastics; however, because black reflects light, these plastics become undetectable and end up in landfills or incinerators.

-However, the greatest fundamental problem with our recycling philosophy is not the process of how but more of a matter of why: we recycle for the purpose of making profit, not for the purpose of conserving our environment.
+However, the greatest fundamental problem with our recycling philosophy is not the process of how but more of a matter of why: lots of recycling is established for the purpose of making profits, not for the purpose of conserving our environment.
 If we are to effectively conserve our natural resources, ecosystems, and wildlife, we need to radically alter what our ultimate goal is when engaging in sustainable practices.

 In our current economic system, it will always be cheaper to turn a blind eye to the dumping of hundreds of thousands of plastics into the ocean rather than recovering those materials.
-However, what we must begin to critically look at our economic system as a whole from the producer to the consumer to the waste management worker, and understand that our linear economy is coming at a devastating cost to our environment.
-We need a shift in economy where the environmental cost of any product is a part of its price tag and where recycling products will always make more sense than extracting virgin materials.
+However, we must begin to critically look at our economic system as a whole: from the producer to the consumer to the waste management worker, and understand that our linear economy is coming at a devastating cost to our environment.
+We need a shift in thinking so that the environmental cost of any product is a part of its price tag, and where recycling products will always make more sense than extracting virgin materials.

+Reduction is clearly another key part of the solution.
 Over 40% of the plastic produced last year was used just once and then discarded.
-These disposable plastics are the plastics that are deemed as uneconomical for recycling processing, but they are also the easiest ones to cut out.
-Alternative packing materials that have a faster degradation process and fewer adverse environmental effects are beginning to enter the market, and environmentalists, social entrepreneurs, and corporate producers are collaborating together and starting to rethink the current linear economy and pave the way for circularity.
+These disposable plastics are the plastics that are deemed uneconomical for recycling processing, but solutions are being developed.
+Alternative packing materials with a faster degradation process and fewer adverse environmental effects are beginning to enter the market.
+Environmentalists, social entrepreneurs, and corporate producers are collaborating and starting to rethink the current linear economy and pave the way for circularity.
 Let us choose recycling as our final option and work towards a plastic-free, sustainable planet.